miramastoras/PHARAOH/README.md

 ### Running PHARAOH

-PHARAOH is implemented as a wdl workflow.
+Currently PHARAOH is implemented as a wdl workflow.
+A WDL file can be run locally using Cromwell, which is an open-source Workflow Management System for bioinformatics.
+The latest releases of Cromwell are available [here](https://github.com/broadinstitute/cromwell/releases) and the documentation is available [here](https://cromwell.readthedocs.io/en/stable/CommandLine/).

+The wdl to use for PHARAOH is located under [wdl/workflows/PHARAOH.wdl]().